obynio/kanji/content/posts/certbot.md

 Thus I adapted an existing certbot plugin to use the v5 LiveDNS API.
 Just install the plugin using `pip`, put your Gandi API key in the config and you're good to go.

+{{< terminal >}}
-`certbot certonly -a certbot-plugin-gandi:dns --certbot-plugin-gandi:dns-credentials gandi.ini -d domain.com -d \*.domain.com --server https://acme-v02.api.letsencrypt.org/directory`
+$ certbot certonly -a certbot-plugin-gandi:dns --certbot-plugin-gandi:dns-credentials gandi.ini -d domain.com -d \*.domain.com

+IMPORTANT NOTES:
+Congratulations!
+Your certificate and chain have been saved at /etc/letsencrypt/live/domain.com{{< /terminal >}}

 Feel free to take a look a [my work](https://github.com/obynio/certbot-plugin-gandi).

-# Automatic renewal

-As Let's Encrypt certificates are due to renewal every 3 months, just setup a `crontab` job for weekly renewal.

-`* 1 * * 1 certbot renew -q -a certbot-plugin-gandi:dns --certbot-plugin-gandi:dns-credentials /etc/letsencrypt/gandi/gandi.ini --server https://acme-v02.api.letsencrypt.org/directory`